openresty/lua-nginx-module/README.markdown

 The ability to require these packages was introduced in the `v0.2.1rc19` release.

-Network I/O operations in user code should only be done through Nginx API calls as the Nginx event loop may be blocked and performance may drop off dramatically otherwise.
+Network I/O operations in user code should only be done through the Lua API calls as the Nginx event loop may be blocked and performance may drop off dramatically otherwise.
 Minor disk file operations may be done via Lua's standard `io` and `file` libraries but these should be avoided wherever possible as these also block the Nginx process.
 Delegating all network and disk I/O operations to Nginx subrequests (via the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.catpure) method and its friends) is strongly recommended for maximum performance.

 ngx.arg
 -------